stephenjohnlimb/ek9/CONTRIBUTING.md

 Any sort of positive contribution is welcome.
 Whether it is improvements to documentation, testing, **coding** and
 especially:
   - 'fuzzing' as this is a major knowledge gap at present.
-  - 'ANTL4 grammar' this is an arrea where many eyes make a big difference
+  - 'ANTL4 grammar' this is an area where many eyes make a big difference

 On the documentation side, any improvements to the website or these "*.md" documents in terms of:
   - typo corrections